davidmintz/court-interpreters-office/docs/documentation/index.md

 ### user guide

-End user documentation has yet to be completed.
-We plan to record and publish some screencasts that demonstrate the use of <span class="text-monospace">InterpretersOffice</span>.
+End user documentation is incomplete, but we do have a [Youtube screencast](https://youtu.be/PN2BtS7oH7A) that introduces and demonstrates the use of <span class="text-monospace">InterpretersOffice</span>.
+We recommend viewing it in full-screen mode on a device with a relatively large display.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/PN2BtS7oH7A" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-There is a demo installation available for you to test-drive.
+There is also demo installation available for you to test-drive.
 Please contact davidmintz@interpretersoffice.org for details.

-Finally, if you are truly curious and impatient, you can have a look at the technical documentation shown below.
+Finally, you can have a look at the technical documentation shown below.
 Although it assumes the reader's understanding of object-oriented PHP and relational databases, non-technical readers may nonetheless wish to skim it to get a sense of the application's features and how it works.